Chapter 12: Compensation And Payroll

 - It does not exceed a value of $1,600 per employee per year.

-- Rewards for acting duties should be determined by looking at the following variables:
+- Additional compensation for acting duties should be determined by looking at the following variables:

 - Whether the employee's normal job duties will be redistributed.